chrisvfritz/prerender-spa-plugin/README.md

 <p align="center"><em>highly configurable, framework-agnostic static site generation for SPAs</em></p>

-**:tada: `prerender-spa-plugin` v3 is now in beta!
-It replaces PhantomJS with Puppeteer and adds a few new features.
-Go [take a look!](https://github.com/chrisvfritz/prerender-spa-plugin/tree/v3).
-It can be installed from npm with `npm install prerender-spa-plugin@next`**
+**:warning: `prerender-spa-plugin` 2.x is now deprecated in favor of 3.x, which is no longer based on PhantomJS.
+It is highly recommended that you upgrade to `prerender-spa-plugin 3.x`, which uses Puppeteer and adds a few new features.
+Ongoing development is happening in the `master` branch.**

 ## Prerendering vs Server-Side Rendering (SSR)